Stratosphere-Studios/FMC-backend-plugin/README.md

 ## Getting started

-This plugin uses [libacfutils](https://github.com/skiselkov/libacfutils) library.
-Make sure you have that installed before you proceed any further.
+This plugin uses [libacfutils](https://github.com/skiselkov/libacfutils) and [libnav](https://github.com/BRUHegg/libnav) libraries.
+Make sure you have these installed before you proceed any further.

 ### Compiling on linux/mac: